emlynoregan/pybOTL/README.md

 pybOTL
 =======

 * NOTE: This is version 2 of bOTL (with outdated documentation related more to version 1).
-The current version of bOTL is bOTL 3, available here.
+The current version of bOTL is bOTL 3.
+The spec is [here](https://medium.com/@emlynoregan/botl-object-transformation-language-35ed297c6671), and a python implementation is available [here](https://github.com/emlynoregan/bOTL.py).

 This is the Python reference implementation of bOTL.